 Are bees in danger of extinction?

 Yes, some bee species have already gone extinct, and many others are threatened with extinction.
-About 25% of bumble bees in North America are at risk of extinction.
+Up to 50% of all European bee species and between 1/4 and 1/3 of bumble bees worldwide are at risk of extinction.
 The rusty-patched bumble bee was listed under the Endangered Species Act at the end of 2016, having lost about 87% of its range compared to the late 90s.
 Franklin’s bumble bee, a once common sight in California and Oregon in the 50s, hasn’t been spotted since 2006.

 Why do we need bees?

 There are around 21,000 known bee species worldwide, of which over 250 are known bumble bees, and only 8 are honey bee species (though depending on whom you talk to, it might be as many as 11, but 8 is the current consensus among taxonomists).
 4,000 different types of bees call the United States their home (Australia is home to 2,000 species, and there are around 270 species in Britain).

 Bees are keystone species, meaning they’re a vital component of ecosystems.
 One in three bites of food we eat is thanks to insect pollinators, and 75% of our crops rely on pollinators.
 Think coffee, nuts, seeds, berries, fruits and vegetables (and even many of our oils).
 Many of our most nutritious foods are pollinator dependent.

 Managed honey bees are important crop pollinators (especially because they’re easily moved around), but equally important are bumble bees and other bees capable of a special technique called “buzz pollination”, without which our tomatoes, potatoes, and blueberries (among other plants) would not set nearly as much fruit.